 Columbia, Lancaster County, PA

-Situated along the Susquehanna River, Columbia was founded in 1728, and was originally known as Wright's Ferry.
+Situated along the Susquehanna River, Columbia was originally founded as Wright's Ferry in 1726.

 There is no shortage of outdoor recreational opportunities including hiking, biking, rock-climbing, and activities on the water.
 Before you hit the trails, stop by the Columbia Crossing River Trail Center for trail maps and more information about the area.

 The important location along the Susquehanna has had a great impact on its history.
 The town served as a major transportation hub for those traveling along land, rail, and river routes to other destinations.
 One of Columbia's key businesses in its early history was shuttling passengers and cargo across the river, but the town later grew into an industrial hub for lumber, coal, and assorted goods.
 Its lively characters and community are one of a kind, with a sense of pride that is unique to the Susquehanna Valley.

 It was John Wright, a Quaker who traveled to Columbia to preach to Indians, who established a ferry in 1730 that provided access to land beyond the western banks of the Susquehanna.
 The Wright's Ferry Mansion is still located at Second and Cherry Street in the town and can be visited today with tours held May through October.
 Their tours share the remarkable story of John Wright’s daughter, Susanna Wright who thrive in the frontier settlement.

 Today, these preserved houses are interspersed with warehouses and former factories - all of which are a piece of Columbia's industrial past.
 The town plays host to a variety events and activities that celebrate the community's rich stories, past and present.
 It's flanked by neighboring river towns Marietta and Wrightsville.